Opinion | We lost the war in Afghanistan long ago

 But above all, that government’s legitimacy was crippled because it survived only thanks to the support of a foreign power.
 Afghan identity is closely tied to resistance against foreign invasion, particularly the invasion of infidels.
 (Afghan history glorifies the century-long struggle against the British and the jihad against the godless Soviet Union.)
 It is easy to use these tropes to mobilize nationalism and religious devotion, which powerfully fuel the will to fight and die.
 The Ashraf Ghani government had no countervailing narrative of equal intensity to inspire its troops.

 The United States had been watching the Taliban gain ground in Afghanistan for years now.
 It is rich and powerful enough to have been able to mask that reality through a steady stream of counter-attacks and air, missile and drone strikes.
 But none of that changed the fact that, despite all its efforts, it had not been able to achieve victory — it could not defeat the Taliban.
 Could it have withdrawn better, more slowly, in a different season, after more negotiations?
 Certainly.
+This withdrawal has been poorly planned and executed.
 But the naked truth is this: There is no elegant way to lose a war.